 Home Forward has removed the set subsidy proration amount for mixed status families and replaced it with a proration of $1 after reviewing impacts on overall agency finances, per-voucher costs, and a review of demographics of impacted households which revealed a large impact on households with minor children.

-The ceiling rent for public housing is set to match Section 8 payment standards.
+The ceiling rent for public housing is set to match HCV payment standards.
 There is no flat-rent option.

 Home Forward has created a separate “release of information” form to supplement the HUD Form 9886, in order to obtain a release of information that covers the appropriate biennial or triennial review cycle.

-For Section 8 households where the gross rent of the unit exceeds the applicable payment standard, Home Forward will approve the tenancy at initial occupancy so long as the household share does not exceed 50 percent of the household’s gross income.
+For HCV households where the gross rent of the unit exceeds the applicable payment standard, Home Forward will approve the tenancy at initial occupancy so long as the household share does not exceed 50 percent of the household’s gross income.

-When a Section 8 household is approved to move and the identified unit has a gross rent that exceeds the payment standard, Home Forward will use the existing income verification on file to test for affordability.
+When a HCV household is approved to move and the identified unit has a gross rent that exceeds the payment standard, Home Forward will use the existing income verification on file to test affordability.
 Home Forward will not require a re-examination to verify income for this purpose, unless the family requests it.

-When a Section 8 household reports a change in family size, if the household has resided in their unit for at least 12 months, Home Forward will require an interim review.
+When a HCV household reports a change in family size, if the household has resided in their unit for at least 12 months, Home Forward will require an interim review.
 Any changes to voucher size, payment standard and subsidy calculation will be effective 120 days after the interim review.

 The earned income disallowance is eliminated.